Hengle/Nexus-Security.github.io/content/posts/2016-09-09-papersplash-pro-exclusive-wallpapers_10.md

 **Characteristics:**
 \* Minimal design
 \* No ads or other nonsense
-\* âWallpaper of the dayâ section with a wallpaper organized daily
+\* Wallpaper of the day section with a wallpaper organized daily
-\* âFeaturedâ section with high quality wallpapers
+\* Featured section with high quality wallpapers
 \* "Research" for your specific taste
 \* "Categories" to sort wallpapers to your liking (available in the search menu)
 \* "Color categories" to sort the wallpapers after your color preference (available in the search menu)